20) Scream 3: Opening Scene (0:00:00-0:09:25)

 This is a perfect horror movie and of course I think this as I only spent countless hours writing about every single scene in this franchise (so far).
 I had so much fun deep diving and for anyone of you who spent time reading this, thank you.
 Feel free to talk Scream with me ANY TIME.

-To close, let’s give a round of applause to Wes Craven and Kevin Williamson (and Ehren Kruger… and Neve Campbell… and Courteney Cox… and David Arquette… and Patrick Lussier (editor) and Marco Beltrami (music composer) and honestly, EVERY SINGLE PERSON INVOLVED).
+To close, let’s give a round of applause to Wes Craven and Kevin Williamson (and Ehren Kruger… and Neve Campbell… and Courteney Cox… and David Arquette… and Patrick Lussier (editor) and Marco Beltrami (music composer), and now Matt Bettinelli-Olpin and Tyler Gillett… and honestly, EVERY SINGLE PERSON INVOLVED).

 You might also like